Defending Licenses for over 10 years

 Additionally, a DUI conviction can have a lasting impact on your reputation and future employment opportunities.
 It may affect your ability to obtain certain professional licenses or security clearances.

-At Duma Law Offices, LLC, our experienced DUI attorneys are dedicated to providing aggressive defense strategies to protect your rights and minimize the potential consequences of a DUI charge.
+At Duma Law Offices, LLC, our dedicated DUI attorneys are committed to providing aggressive defense strategies to protect your rights and minimize the potential consequences of a DUI charge.
 Contact us today for a free consultation to discuss your case and learn about your legal options.

 Types of Field Sobriety Tests